vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 4. Configure the appliance certificate, that is used by all of the services that run in the appliance to authenticate connections.<a id="step4"></a>
     - To use a custom certificate:
      - Paste the contents of the appropriate certificate in the **Appliance TLS Certificate** text box.
      - Paste the contents of the certificate key in the **Appliance TLS Certificate Key** text box.
-The appliance supports PEM encoded PKCS#1 and PEM encoded PKCS#8 formats for TLS private keys.
+The appliance supports unencrypted PEM encoded PKCS#1 and unencrypted PEM encoded PKCS#8 formats for TLS private keys.
      - Paste the contents of the Certificate Authority (CA) file in the **Certificate Authority Certificate** text box.
     - To use a certificate that uses an intermediate CA, see [Use a Certificate with an Intermediate CA for the vSphere Integrated Containers Appliance](vic_cert_reference.md#intermediateca).
     - To use auto-generated certificates, leave the **Appliance TLS Certificate**, **Appliance TLS Certificate Key**, and **Certificate Authority Certificate** text boxes blank.